 With magnificent white-cliff coastlines to hike along in the north and rugged, gym-free beaches to surf in the south (Garie Beach, North Era and South Era), the Royal National Park is something to behold.

-Accessible by public transport (train to Cronulla, ferry to Bundeena, train back to Sydney via Otford), this gem of a trek has sprawling rainforests, hidden waterfalls, rock pools and a beachside campsite for those looking to spread the 26km trek over two days.
+Accessible by public transport (train to Cronulla, ferry to Bundeena, train back to Sydney via Otford), this gem of an overnight trek has sprawling rainforests, hidden waterfalls, rock pools and a beachside campsite for those looking to spread the 26km trek over two days.

 It’s becoming increasingly popular, for good reason!
 It’s one of the best overnight hikes in New South Wales, and it’s basically in Sydney!

-Take This Hike: The Coast Track // Royal National Park (NSW)
+Take This Overnight Hike: The Coast Track in Royal National Park

 2. Blackheath to Acacia Flat